 Lockerby Road, Fairfield, Liverpool 7

-St Sebastian’s is a modest building, built to serve what was an affluent community at the time of its building.
-The exterior is simple, though not without some architectural interest in the wide west window and the sculptural detail.
-The interior is also simple, but with a rich sanctuary lined with marble and with an elaborate painted reredos.
+Built to serve what was an affluent community at the time of construction, the basilican design is simple, though not without some architectural interest in the wide west window and the sculptural detail.
+Inside is a rich sanctuary lined with marble and with an elaborate painted reredos.

-In the 19th century Fairfield was a new and fashionable suburb.
+In the nineteenth century Fairfield was a new and fashionable suburb.
 A mission was founded here in 1904, and Mass first said in a room in the convent in Edge Lane.
-The foundation stone of the present building was laid by Bishop Whiteside in 1913, and the church opened in 1916.
+The foundation stone of the present building was laid by Bishop Whiteside in 1913, and the church opened in 1914.
+The architect was Alfred Gilbertson of Liverpool, the builders Messrs Lawrence, Marr & Son; the cost was about £3,500 (The Tablet, 24 January 1914).
 In 1940 the church was hit by a flying bomb, causing damage in the sanctuary entrance area but avoiding damage to the reredos on the east wall.

-The plan of the church comprises a wide aisleless nave, with a small sanctuary and with confessionals and sacristies at the liturgical southeast corner.
+The plan comprises a wide aisleless nave, with a small sanctuary and with confessionals and sacristies at the liturgical southeast corner.
 The exterior is of hard red brick with roof coverings of Welsh slate.
 The principal west front facing the street is banded with stone and has a projecting centre with a broad four-light window over two pairs of small round-headed windows treated as part of an arcade.
 Above the main window is a sunken panel with a stone carving of the Crucifixion and over all a wide flat gable with a brick corbel table.
-The main entrances are in the re- entrant angles.
+The main entrances are in the re-entrant angles.
 The outer bays of this front have shell-headed niches above single round-arched windows.
-The side walls of the nave are also stone-banded and are divided into six bays by pilaster strips, with semi-circular windows at the head of the five eastern bays, under a corbel table.
-The small square sanctuary has three round- headed windows a side and a pyramidal roof.
+The side walls of the nave are also stone banded and are divided into six bays by pilaster strips, with semicircular windows at the head of the five eastern bays, under a corbel table.
+The small square sanctuary has three round-headed windows a side and a pyramidal roof.

 The fittings include a square stone font, marble altar rails and timber benches, all original (made good following wartime bomb damage).
 A modern forward altar has been placed inside the altar rails.